Lanark County Planning Department

 To view the Official Plan on our online mapping system, select the “Official Plan A – Land Use” or “Official Plan B – Source Water Protection” in the legend.

-Lanark is currently undertaking two major studies to inform land use planning in the County.
-They include an Aggregate Resources Master Plan (ARMP) and a Growth Management Strategy (GMS).
-The outcomes of these studies will eventually inform updates to the County’s Sustainable Communities Official Plan (SCOP) later in 2025.
+Lanark County undertakes studies to inform land use planning in the County.
+The outcomes of these studies will eventually inform updates to the County’s Official Plan.

 Open and Ongoing Major Studies: